 In November 2021, the Bipartisan Infrastructure Bill was signed into law by President Biden.
 It requires the NHTSA create regulations that cover a wide range of matters, including the application of preventive safety technology, the strengthening of USNCAP, and the prevention of drunk driving, in order to improve road safety.
 In response to this, NHTSA sought public comments in 2022 regarding the strengthening of USNCAP and expansion of the recording requirements regarding Event Data Recorders (EDR).
-Notices for further public comments on the USNCAP, pedestrian protection and autonomous emergency braking are also expected to be issued in the future.
-With respect to automated driving vehicles, on January 8, 2020 the Trump Administration and the U.S. Department of Transportation released Ensuring American Leadership in Automated Vehicle Technologies: Automated Vehicles 4.0 ("AV 4.0").
+Notices for further public comments on the USNCAP are expected to be issued, and pedestrian protection and autonomous emergency braking are expected to become mandatory in the future.
+With respect to automated driving vehicles, on January 8, 2020, the Trump Administration and the U.S. Department of Transportation released Ensuring American Leadership in Automated Vehicle Technologies: Automated Vehicles 4.0 ("AV 4.0").
 AV 4.0 unified efforts across 38 Federal departments, independent agencies, commissions, and Presidential Executive Offices in providing high level guidance to state and local governments and other stakeholders.
-AV 4.0 also established Federal principles for the development and integration of automated vehicles must be compliant with regulations and systems that vary from state to state.
+AV 4.0 also established Federal principles for the development and integration of automated vehicles.
+California and many other states, despite AV 4.0, have adopted different approval systems so that automated vehicles must be compliant with regulations and systems that vary from state to state.
 On December 23, 2020, California issued its first autonomous vehicle deployment permit.

 In December 2019, the EU issued the revised General Safety Regulation to tighten the requirements concerning safety and the protection of vehicle occupants and vulnerable road users.
-This revised General Safety Regulation will make certain vehicle safety equipment mandatory in stages starting 2022, including: automated emergency braking, emergency lane keeping systems, driver drowsiness and attention warning, intelligent speed assistance, reversing detection systems, tire pressure monitoring systems, and data recorders in case of an accident ("event data recorders").
-In relation to this, various UN Regulations were developed, and for the equipment for which UN Regulations have not been developed, the EU established its own technical standards.
+This revised General Safety Regulation (which came into effect in July 2022) makes certain vehicle safety equipment mandatory in stages, including: automated emergency braking, emergency lane keeping systems, driver drowsiness and attention warning, intelligent speed assistance, reversing detection systems, tire pressure monitoring systems, and data recorders in case of an accident ("event data recorders").
+In relation to this, various UN Regulations were developed.
+Furthermore, for the equipment for which UN Regulations have not been developed, such as automated driving systems for automated vehicles, the EU established its own technical standards.

-Furthermore, a proposal for a major overhaul of the EU-type approval framework for motor vehicles was issued in June 2018.
+A proposal for a major overhaul of the EU-type approval framework for motor vehicles was issued in June 2018.
 The new regulation purports to raise the quality and independency of vehicle type-approval and testing, to increase checks of vehicles that are already on the EU market, and to strengthen European Commission oversight of the framework.
-It became mandatory for all new vehicle models as of September 1, 2020.
+It became mandatory for all new EU vehicle models as of September 1, 2020.
 In the case of automated driving vehicles, it is also possible to obtain approval under this framework only for cars produced in small quantities.